-- Learn key managerial skills and knowledge required for a range of construction project management roles.
+- Gain key managerial skills for a range of construction project management roles.

-- Understand industry dynamics and fundamental economic principles, critical thinking and analysis, in order to mange the context in which projects exist.
+- Understand industry dynamics and fundamental economic principles, critical thinking and analysis.

-This is a fast-track conversion course for first degree holders from an unrelated disciplines and existing practitioners who want to become a Chartered Surveyors through the Royal Institution of Chartered Surveyors (RICS) and Chartered Institute of Building (CIOB).
+This is a fast-track conversion course for first-degree holders from unrelated disciplines, and existing practitioners, who want to become Chartered Surveyors through the Royal Institution of Chartered Surveyors (RICS) and Chartered Institute of Building (CIOB).

 Come to an open day

 Find out more at our postgraduate open days.
 Book now for your place.

 How you learn